c9s/GenPHP/README.md

 GenPHP
 ======
-GenPHP is a powerful, flexible PHP (project/code/library/unit test) generator, which helps you to avoid do repeating jobs.
+GenPHP is a powerful, flexible PHP code/project generator, which helps you to avoid do repeating jobs.

+GenPHP can generate anything you defined in the flavor, In generator class, you can use the simple generator API to generate your code.

+By using GenPHP, you can also seperate your global generator, project-scope generator.

+GenPHP is using Twig template engine from Symfony.

 Installation
 ------------